nettivastaava/DevOps_Docker_Part3/3.6-3.7/README.md

-## ex 3.6-3.7
+## ex 3.8

-Image sizes before optimization:\
-front-end: 1.27GB\
-back-end: 570MB

-After optimization:\
-front-end: 381MB\
-back-end: 470MB
+Image optimized from 381MB to 125MB